bigbio/quantms.io/docs/tools.rst

 * Optional parameter

 .. code:: shell
-   --chunksize Read batch size
+   --protein_file   Protein file that meets specific requirements(protein.txt) --partitions The field used for splitting files, multiple fields are separated by `,` --chunksize Read batch size
    --output_prefix_file Prefix of the parquet file needed to generate the file name